GraphAccess and InterGraph Reference Guide

-Note: GraphAccess was formerly named "NeoAccess"GraphAccess, which contains InterGraph as a base class):
+Note: this "GraphAccess" class was formerly named "NeoAccess"GraphAccess, which contains InterGraph as a base class): GraphAccess

 InterGraph (available in 2 versions, for v.
 4 and v.
 5 of the Neo4j database)